Kinder Natoons Sponsorship to save endangered native wildlife

 Posted by Platypus Education Group on Isnin, 30 Mac 2020

-Wild Desserts project in Sturt National Park.
+Wild Desserts project in Sturt National Park in outback New South Wales (NSW).

 Bilbies were common throughout the arid and semi-arid regions of the Australian mainland, prior to European settlement.
 The bilby is now listed as a vulnerable species and is only found in isolated populations in pocket arid regions throughout Australia.
 Bilby populations are found within the Tanami Desert of the Northern Territory (NT); in the Great Sandy and Gibson Deserts; parts of the Pilbara and Kimberley (near Broome) regions of Western Australia; and the clayey and stony soils of the Mitchell grasslands of southwest Queensland.